-- When opening attachments from messages, users should be cautious and exercise judgment.
-If unsure, use a known out-of-band contact method for the sender (for example, a phone number) to confirm their intent to attach files to their message.
+When opening attachments from messages, users should be cautious and exercise judgment.
+If unsure, use a known out-of-band contact method for the sender (e.g. a phone number) to confirm their intent to attach files to the message.

 Is the sender asking you to perform a specific activity for them?